puppetlabs/puppet-docs/source/guides/file_serving.markdown

 * * *

-The `puppet master` daemon includes a file server for transferring static files.
+The `puppet master` service includes a file server for transferring static files.
 If a `file` resource declaration contains a `puppet:` URI in its `source` attribute, nodes will retrieve that file from the master's file server:

     # copy a remote file to /etc/sudoers
     file { "/etc/sudoers":